Rapid genetic screening with high quality factor metasurfaces: Main

 In this work, we report a new genetic analysis platform based on our lab's development of high quality factor metasurfaces\cite{Lawrence2020-ew}.
-These metasurfaces consist of subwavelength nanoantennas that strongly confine light in the near field while affording precise control over far-field scattering.
-We design resonators that exhibit high average Q’s in buffered biological media of 2,200, with strong field penetration into the surrounding environment for sensitive biomarker detection.
-We show that the FOM of our sensors is 400 RIU$^{-1}$, in good agreement with our computational model and significantly larger than existing nanophotonic sensors.
+These metasurfaces consist of subwavelength nanoantennas that strongly confine light in the near field while affording precise control over the far-field scattering.
+We design resonators that exhibit high average Q’s of 2,200 in buffered biological media, with strong field penetration into the surrounding environment for sensitive biomarker detection.
+Due to the spatial localization of the high-Q resonances, individual sensing pixels can be patterned at densities exceeding 160,000 features per cm$^2$, promising detection parallelizability across a multitude of biomarkers.
 We functionalize our resonators with self-assembled monolayers of DNA probes complementary to the SARS-CoV-2 E and ORF1b gene sequences.
-Hybridization of target nucleic acid fragments to the surface probes results in a rapid ($<$5 minute) change in the resonant wavelength, with sensitivities and specificities up to 94$\%$ and 96$\%$, respectively.
-Due to the spatially localized nature of the high-Q resonances, individual sensing pixels can be patterned at densities of 160,000+ features per square cm, promising analyte parallelizability across a multitude of biomarkers.
+Our sensors rapidly and sensitively detect 22-mer gene fragments within 5 minutes of sample introduction from micromolar to femtomolar concentrations.
+We further demonstrate high-specificity molecular screening in clinical nasopharyngeal eluates, validating the clinical applicability of our sensor platform for rapid, sensitive, and specific detection of target genes.